YOGINIMAHIMA1/Zeotap-/README.md

 # Zeotap Assignment

-This repository contains two applications developed for the Zeotap assignment:

 1. **Rule Engine with AST**: A 3-tier rule engine that evaluates user eligibility based on dynamically created and evaluated rules represented using an Abstract Syntax Tree (AST).
 2. **Real-Time Data Processing System for Weather Monitoring**: A real-time data processing system that monitors weather conditions using the OpenWeatherMap API and provides summarized insights with rollups and aggregates.